Chancellxr15/Cybersecurity-Portfolio/reports/wazuh-active-response.md

 *Figure 9: Comprehensive Event Logging - Complete forensic audit trail of all security events across AD-integrated infrastructure*

+# **Active Response: Detection Logic & Performance**

+Beyond confirming that Active Response blocked the attacks, it's worth breaking down how the detection actually triggers and how fast it responds — this is the core value of automated response versus manual log review.

+## **How the Detection Triggers**

+Wazuh's Active Response is rule-driven rather than manually reviewed.
+On the Linux endpoint, repeated failed SSH authentication attempts (Rule 5710, Level 5 - "sshd: Attempt to login using a non-existent user") are correlated by Wazuh's analysis engine.
+Once the attempt pattern crosses the configured threshold, it fires **Rule 651 - "Host Blocked by firewall-drop Active Response"** (Level 3), which automatically executes a firewall-drop command to block the offending IP at the OS level.
+On Windows, the equivalent flow uses netsh.exe commands (Rule 657) to add a blocking firewall rule in response to repeated authentication failures.

+## **Measured Response Time**

+Using timestamps captured directly from the Wazuh event log during testing, the time between the last recorded failed login attempt and the automated block firing was consistently under 2 seconds:

+-   Failed SSH attempt logged at 13:44:19.0 → Firewall block executed at 13:44:20.7 (~1.7 seconds)

+This is the entire detect → correlate → respond cycle happening without manual intervention - collapsing Mean Time to Response (MTTR) from what would typically be minutes to hours of manual analyst response, down to single-digit seconds.

+## **What I'd Tune Next**

+-   **Threshold sensitivity:** Test how the current configuration performs against a slow, low-frequency brute-force attack (spacing login attempts out to stay under the correlation window) - a common technique used to evade threshold-based detection.

+-   **Unblock timing:** A "Host Unblocked by firewall-drop Active Response" event (Rule 652) was observed roughly 10 minutes after the block.
+I'd want to evaluate whether that timeout is appropriate for a production environment, or whether repeat offenders should require longer or manually-approved unblocks.

+-   **False positive handling:** A legitimate user mistyping their password repeatedly could currently trigger the same block as a malicious actor.
+Tuning the threshold, or adding a secondary signal such as IP reputation context, would reduce that risk in production.

 # **Conclusion & Key Takeaways**

 This lab successfully demonstrated the integration of Active Directory with modern security operations and threat detection.
 The combination of centralized AD authentication with Wazuh threat monitoring creates a comprehensive security posture that works seamlessly across Windows and Linux infrastructure.